ejeinc/Meganekko/README.md

 VR rendering framework built on Oculus Mobile SDK.
 Forked from [GearVRf](http://www.gearvrf.org/).

+**Currently, this repository is in significant refactoring.
+Almost old features are removed in future.**

 ## Using Meganekko

 Modify your **app/build.gradle** to include dependency.